USP Class VI Silicone

 Among USP classes, Class VI materials meet the most stringent testing requirements.
 USP Plastic Class VI, as this group is also known, includes silicones that pass a systemic toxicity test, an intracutaneous test, and an implantation test.
 These tests are directly related to the intended end-use of the silicone article and account for conditions such as patient contact time and temperature.

-Is USP VI the Same as USP Class VI and USP Class 6?
+Q: Is USP VI the same as USP Class VI and USP Class 6?

 Yes, USP VI is the same as USP Class VI and USP Class 6.